MohamedShabanElwa3er/MohamedShabanElwa3er/README.md

 ## 👨‍💻 About Me

+As a Junior Embedded Software Engineer, I specialize in creating innovative solutions that integrate hardware and software to create seamless products.
+With a background in computer engineering and experience in programming microcontrollers, debugging embedded systems, and optimizing code for performance, I offer valuable skills to any team.
+I have a good understanding of electronics, and a passion for tackling complex challenges.
+I am constantly seeking new opportunities to grow professionally and personally.
+Let's connect and explore how we can work together to add to technology in the field of embedded systems.

 🎓 B.Sc. in Electronics and Communications Engineering – Fayoum University (2016–2021)

 🔍 Passionate about low-level programming, real-time performance, and software quality in safety-critical embedded systems